 Schedule:

 This is my Gnatt chart for pursuing the career path of construction management.
-I first plan on getting my Bachelor’s Degree and then I will return into the work Force.
+I first plan on getting my Bachelor’s Degree and then I will return into the work force.
 I don’t plan on initially starting on further educating myself until I have settled my occupation.
 I also think it would be wise to take time to gather the funds needed for my education.